-For UTS student Marivir Montebon, a native of the Philippines who came to the United States ten years ago and became a naturalized citizen in 2015, getting to the U.S. was just the beginning of her dreams; an instinctive case of “blooming where she was planted,” is how she so aptly put it.
+For UTS student Marivir Montebon, a native of the Philippines who came to the United States ten years ago and became a naturalized citizen in 2015, getting to the U.S. was an instinctive case of “blooming where you are planted,” as she aptly puts it.
 In an age filled with an endless cacophony pouring forth every day from all aspects of the media, it’s refreshing to find someone who believes that news should not only be a force that produces, as she puts it, “positive energy,” but is also a vehicle to “encourage people to continue doing good things.”

 Mother, writer, documentary video producer, magazine publisher and immigration activist are just a few of the titles she wears, interchangeable depending on the day of the week or the time of day.

 Montebon, who will begin her second year at the Unification Theological Seminary (UTS) in Manhattan in August, has recently published her fifth book, “In the Belly of the Beast,” detailing the plight of Filipinos caught up in the illegal trafficking trade.
 Although the subject could hardly be called “positive” by any stretch of the imagination, it’s the type of straightforward and honest journalism her writing embodies.

 “My course work will help me look through the lens of religion and culture in understanding the peoples of the world.
 I intend to be an academic teacher, journalist, and an advocate of cultural understanding in this lifetime.”Marivir Montebon, UTS MA Student

 Her online magazine, which she titled OSM!
 (Awesome) when she began publishing in 2012, has reached more than 4 million reads worldwide and is founded on the premise that, “OSM! celebrates good deeds of awesome people, while maintaining a critical eye - and not a sweetheart of government or interest groups - bearing in mind that media is the fourth estate.”